 Nonstandard testing arrangements

 You must request and receive approval for nonstandard testing arrangements before you register with ASWB to take the exam.
-ASWB requires that you request and receive approval for nonstandard testing arrangements in advance so the test center is prepared and your testing experience goes smoothly, without compromising exam security.
+ASWB requires that you request and receive approval for nonstandard testing arrangements in advance, so the test center is prepared and your testing experience goes smoothly, without compromising exam security.
 Nonstandard testing arrangements cannot be added to an existing testing appointment.

-Disability or other health condition
+Disability or other needs

 English as a second language

 Some state and provincial social work boards allow special arrangements for candidates who use English as a second language.

 ESL arrangements are subject to the rules of each state or provincial licensing board and may not be available to all candidates.

 Requesting nonstandard testing arrangements for a disability or other health condition